CrispyDrone/BWSort/README.md

-# BWSort v0.6
+# BWSort v0.8

 ## What
-A simple console application to sort and rename replay files from the popular RTS game starcraft brood war.
+A simple GUI/console application to sort and rename replay files from the popular RTS game starcraft brood war.

 ## How
-Run the .exe file, provide a directory containing your replays and it will try to parse all the replays (can include subdirectories), and allow you to both rename them according to a custom format, and order them in a mapping hierarchy.
+After installation, run the .exe file (Ending in .UI for the GUI or without .UI for the console.
+Note the console application is currently implemented as a wizard, I will rewrite this in the future to follow a unix approach, i.e. taking in parameters from the command line instead), provide a directory containing your replays and it will try to parse all the replays (can include subdirectories), and allow you to both rename them according to a custom format, and order them in a mapping hierarchy.

-###### Currently supported sort criteria:
+### Currently supported sort criteria:

 1) playername